vidyalakshmir/SysPartArtifact/README.md

 This software is the implementation of our [paper](https://github.com/vidyalakshmir/SysPartArtifact/blob/main/paper/SYSPART.pdf) "SYSPART: Automated Temporal System Call Filtering for Binaries", published in ACM Conference on Computer and Communications Security (CCS) 2023. (https://dl.acm.org/doi/10.1145/3576915.3623207).

-This repository is aimed at reproducing the results of the paper and contains all code and scripts to run the experiments of the paper.
-We have created another repository [SysPartCode](https://github.com/vidyalakshmir/SysPartCode) with only the code, which can be used for running different functionalities or modules.
+This repository is aimed at **reproducing the results of the paper** and contains all code and scripts to run the experiments of the paper.
+We have created another repository [SysPartCode](https://github.com/vidyalakshmir/SysPartCode) with only the code, **which can be used for running different functionalities or modules**.

 ```
 @inproceedings{syspart_ccs23,